 The U.S. and global economies continue to grow- but as we have said over and over, at a slowing pace.
 The confluence of slower growth, QE becoming QT, rising rates and tariff-caused business uncertainty will continue to become headwinds.
 We aren’t market timers- valuations are the key for us.
 Accordingly, it is unlikely that this is ‘the big kahuna.’
 Do note that, as we have predicted, interest rates have not broken out decisively to the upside.
 Indeed rates plummeted in this past week.
 This is because while the inverse correlation of old is not as strong, we have yet to be proven to be in a new rising rate environment that will take out the long-term trend.
 A slowing economy coupled with increased debt issuance will provide the recipe for rates to really try for a run-up.
 We aren’t there yet.

 There is a lot of noise out there about inverting yield curves.
 The only yield curve inversion that counts is the 2/10, and while we are close, we aren’t there.
 Keep in mind the inversion presages problems 6 months-16 months ahead which is EXACTLY the timeframe for economic slowing that we have been discussing with you, our clients for over a year.

 Diana has been a member of the Telemus team since 2017.
-As a Partner and Senior Financial Life Advisor, Diana develops and oversees all aspects of the investment process and strategy for the firm.
+As a Senior Portfolio Manager, Diana develops and oversees all aspects of the investment process and strategy for the firm.
 This includes the manager-of-managers program, All Cap Value, Growth and Value Blend, and the High Dividend equity strategies, balanced versions of all, as well as the Diversifier and Comprehensive strategies.